Overnight ferries

 Alasdair Skelton

-There are a couple of overnight ferries which can be useful (or essential) on some routes between CIVIS universities.
+Overnight ferries can be useful on some routes across Europe and are essential on others.
 A private cabin on an overnight ferry can be as restful as staying overnight in a hotel, with the same benefit of a night train, i.e., while you sleep, you are continuing your journey.
 On the other hand, the carbon footprint of ferries is similar to (or more than) the carbon footprint of flying the same distance.
 Nevertheless, I recommend using ferries on some routes for the following reasons:

 • The overnight ferry from Hoek van Holland (The Netherlands) to Harwich International (Great Britain) can be a good (or necessary) alternative to Eurostar.
 This is because Eurostar only have a small number of seats for Interrail passholders.
 What this means in practise is that you might not be able to get a seat on a suitable Eurostar and if you are heavily delayed in Germany (which can happen) and miss your Eurostar, you risk finding that there are no passholder seats on the next one …